amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

     value: "dapr" # your search query, required
 ```

-Each binding configuration contains a general `metadata` part with a `name` and `namespace` field.
-As stated, Dapr will use the specified name to determine the endpoint to invoke on your application when an event occurs.
-So in the example configuration, Dapr will invoke `/twitter-mention`.
+Each binding configuration contains a general `metadata` element with a `name` and `namespace` field.
+Dapr will determine the endpoint to invoke your service based upon the configured `name` field.
+In the above example, Dapr will invoke the method annotated with `/twitter-mention` in your service when an event occurs.

-In the `spec` part, you specify the type of the binding and binding specific `metadata`.
-In the example, you can see that you need to specify the credentials for accessing a Twitter account using its API.
-The metadata can differ based on whether you configure an input or an output binding.
-For using the Twitter binding as an input binding, you need to specify the text to search for in tweets using the `query` field.
-Every time a tweet that contains text that matches the query is published on Twitter, the Dapr sidecar will invoke the `/twitter-mention` endpoint on your application.
+In the `spec` element, you specify the `type` of the binding along with binding specific `metadata`.
+The example specifies credentials for accessing a Twitter account using its API.
+The metadata can differ between input and output bindings.
+For example, to use the Twitter as an input binding, you need to specify the text to search for in tweets using the `query` field.
+Every time a matching tweet is sent, the Dapr sidecar will invoke the `/twitter-mention` endpoint on the service.
 It will also deliver the contents of the Tweet

-A binding can be either an input, an output binding, or both.
-Whether a binding is used as an input binding or output binding, is not explicitly configured in the binding configuration.
-But depending on how you want to use the binding, certain configuration settings are mandatory or optional.
-It is how you use the binding in your code that eventually determines whether the binding is used for input or output.
+A binding can be configured for input, output, or both.
+Interestingly, the binding doesn't explicitly specify input or output configuration.
+Instead, the direction is inferred by the usage of the binding along with configuration values.

-Check out [the documentation of the different bindings](https://github.com/dapr/docs/tree/master/concepts/bindings) to get a complete list of the available bindings and their specific configuration settings.
+The [Dapr documentation for resource bindings](https://docs.dapr.io/operations/components/setup-bindings/supported-bindings/) provides a complete list of the available bindings and their specific configuration settings.

 ### Cron binding

-A specific binding I would like to mention explicitly is the Cron binding.
-This binding is not subscribing to events from any external system, but it uses a configurable interval schedule to trigger your application periodically.
-This is an easy way to implement a background worker that needs to wake up and do some work on a regular interval, without the need to implement an endless loop with a configurable delay yourself.
+Pay close attention to Dapr's Cron binding.
+It doesn't subscribe to events from an external system.
+Instead, this binding uses a configurable interval schedule to trigger your application.
+The binding provides a simple way to implement a background worker to wake up and do some work at a regular interval, without the need to implement an endless loop with a configurable delay.
 Here's an example of a Cron binding configuration:

 ```yaml
 apiVersion: dapr.io/v1alpha1